Who was the artist of the Clapp Paintings?

 This painting hangs outside the Nonfiction Room, and shows the original mill around which the village was built.
-The boy in the doorway is meant to be the young Clinton Clapp, and this is the way he remembered the village in his youth.
+The boy in the doorway is meant to be the young Clinton Clapp and how he remembered the village in his youth.
 You can see the house which was the Clapp family’s first home in Wappingers Falls, later becoming the first home of the library.
-The spire of Zion Episcopal Church also shows beyond the trees.
+The spire of Zion Episcopal Church is also shown beyond the trees.
 (The spikes were removed in the 1930s.)

 This shows the dam built by Clinton Clapp’s father, Benjamin, and depicts the pleasure craft on the lake the dam created.
 This painting is located above one of the fireplaces in the Non-Fiction Room.

 3. Wappingers Creek South of the Bridge (Lower Falls)

 Wappinger Creek south of the bridge (lower falls)

 Here are the early industrial buildings, both built by Benjamin Clapp.
 The foundations of these buildings were re-used as foundations for the present bridge.
-These two paintings are on the mantels of the reading room fireplaces.
+This painting is located above one of the fireplaces in the Non-Fiction Room.

 This painting has been the subject of some local discussion.
 One opinion is that it is the building that now dead-ends Henry Avenue.
 This is Benjamin’s house.
 Halfway down Henry is Clinton’s house, also still standing.
 This painting shows what is now the front of the house, but was originally the back.
 This would be the service and pedestrian entrance.
 The gates open onto South Avenue and the pillars now adorn Zion Church.
 This painting is located in the lobby.